 FE 561 Leadership I: Foundations for Incarnational Youth Ministries.
 Practicum in the basic methods of evangelistic youth outreach, emphasizing the development of personal relationships with young people through relevant forms of group ministry.
 A portion of the course focuses on the recruitment, training and ongoing enabling of volunteers for outreach ministries to youth.
-Offered only at Fuller in Colorado for Young Life staff.
+Offered only for Young Life staff.
 Credit: 4 units.

 FE 562 Leadership II: Building Resources for Incarnational Youth Ministries.
 This course is designed to build the skills of people in youth ministry as well as their ability to train others in the areas of discipleship, adult ministry, camping, and fundraising.
-Offered only at Fuller in Colorado for Young Life staff.
+Offered only for Young Life staff.
 Credit: 4 units.

 FE 570 Campus Ministries Practicum.
 Practicum for first-year InterVarsity staff in the basic skills of college campus ministry.
 It emphasizes the history and basics of InterVarsity ministry, fund development, campus strategy, developing students on campus, inductive Bible study, small group leadership and strategy, and new student outreach.
-Offered only at Fuller in Colorado for InterVarsity staff.
+Offered only for InterVarsity staff.
 Credit: 4 units

 FE 571 Campus Ministries Practicum II.
 This practicum course for second-year InterVarsity staff builds on the basic skills in FE570.
 It covers the content areas of developing a philosophy of ministry, campus evangelism, conference planning and administration, basic caregiving skills, stewardship of life, crosscultural ministry, and multiethnicity.
-Offered only at Fuller in Colorado for InterVarsity staff.
-Credit: 4 units
+Offered onl for InterVarsity staff.
+Credit: 4 units story telling, education, spiritual disciplines, leadership, engaging a context) will be viewed regarding their role in forming and equipping an intercultural congregation toward gospel faithfulness.
+Topics include ecclesiology and missiology, the relationship between personal and corporate formation, intergenerational and intercultural life, multiple intelligences, social construction, managing programs, and spiritual formation.